Django vs Flask: Picking the Right Python Web Framework

 In web development there is never going to be a ‘one size fits all’ solution for every project.
 Both of these frameworks offer a different set of advantages and use-cases, which we’ll explore in this post.
 Read on to discover which framework is the better choice for your project, and why.

 Django vs Flask: Why use a web application framework?

 Using a web application framework can speed your development time, letting you focus on the custom parts of your application instead of redeveloping the common scaffolding that all web applications need.

 In the Python development world, two of the major model-view-controller (MVC) frameworks to choose between are Django and Flask.
-While both support your application development, they have different philosophies that make a big difference in how they help your team complete its project.
+While both support web application development, they have different philosophies that make a big difference in how they help your team complete its project.

-Django is a mature web framework, with its first release back in 2005.
+Django is a mature python web framework, with its first release back in 2005.
 It’s designed to be ridiculously fast, reassuringly secure, and exceedingly scalable.

 There’s so much included in Django that it’s often described as “batteries included”— it ships with all the features you need to implement a modern web application.
 Some of Django’s most important features include support for: